-TRENTON, New Jersey — Gov. Chris Christie's response to a Cub Scout's question could lead a judge to order the governor's office to release details about the cost of his security detail.
+SPARTANBURG, South Carolina — New Jersey Gov. Chris Christie' says he doesn't think his response to a Cub Scout's question should affect his administration's fight over releasing details about the cost of his security details.

-The New Jersey Watchdog website has sued the governor's office, arguing the public should be able to see what his security guards are charging for food, travel and lodging on several credit cards whose costs are paid by taxpayers.
+The New Jersey Watchdog website has sued the governor's office, arguing the public should be able to see the records.

-In court last week, Judge Mary Jacobson said she was "very troubled."
-The judge said Thursday she may order the administration to release a log of all food, travel and lodging expenses charged by his guards.
+Judge Mary Jacobson says she may order the administration to release a log of all food, travel and lodging expenses charged by his guards.